Defining Multiblocks

 }

-Make sure to familiarize yourself with the available State Matchers to find the best way to define your multiblock.
+Make sure to familiarize yourself with the available State Matchers to find the best way to define your mapping.

 Different State Matcher types have different use cases.
 For example, the "Display" state matcher can be used to e.g. show ground blocks in a multiblock preview in the book for better visibility, but these blocks will not be checked against the multiblock defition, meaning any block can be used in the world instead.